Skip to content

 Why This Happens

 4. PersistentVolumeClaims.
-Are the requested volumes available?
+Are the requested volumes bound, and is the volume’s zone reachable from a candidate node?

 Fix 1: Fix Insufficient CPU or Memory